 Scanpans come with a lifetime guarantee and the company will replace them if they give out before their time.
 And best of all, Scanpans are free of PFOA, a man-made chemical used to make Teflon which is classified as “possibly carcinogenic to humans” by the International Agency for Research on Cancer.

 No kitchen is complete without baking dishes and pans for your casseroles and desserts, and conveniently, they’re beautiful to serve right to the table.
+Baking kitchen essentials making baking a breeze.

 I use mine almost on a daily basis.
-It’s great for smoothies, of course, but also comes in handy for blending nuts into cream sauce as well as for making gravies and even “blender” soups.
+It’s great for smoothies, of course, but also comes in handy for blending nuts into a cream sauce as well as for making gravies and even “blender” soups.

 This will be one of those items that you'll say to yourself, "How did I ever live without an Instant Pot?"
 The wide range of foods you can quickly make in this magic machine is unsurpassed, including whole grains, pasta, beans, legumes, stews, soups – and even yogurt!